Spectral EEG (sEEG), PrTMS®, & NeuroSync™

 Your Brain Deserves Data

-Imagine trying to treat a heart condition without an EKG — or diabetes without checking blood sugar.
-That’s how psychiatry has worked for too long.
+You wouldn’t treat a heart without an EKG or diabetes without tracking blood sugar.
+Yet for decades, psychiatry has worked in the dark.

 Schedule Your Appointment